Es-Kiani/Face-Detector/README.md

 ### 	:satellite:    Usage:

 Run the ```main.py``` to use the app.
 After that in opened window click on _Start Detecting_ button to start capturing image from your webcam.
-(If you use IP webcam or have more than one webcam on your pc, you can change the webcan_url in the main.py script.)
+(If you use IP webcam or have more than one webcam on your pc, you can change the webcam_url in the main.py script.)